argonprotocol/mainchain/scripts/hyperbridge/README.md

-This Pallet allows transfers to both Localchain and EVM-based chains via hyperbridge.

-## Localchain

-You can exchange assets back and forth with the Localchain using the `send_to_localchain` function in this pallet, and a corresponding localchain transaction to send back to mainchain.

 ## Hyperbridge

 Hyperbridge is a cross-chain bridge that allows for the transfer of assets between different blockchains.
 It is a